 - d.
 If approved, the NSF Grants Officer will amend the grant to provide additional funding for the current support period.
 The amendment notice will specify both the amount of supplemental funding and the cumulative amount awarded through the end date, which normally will remain unchanged. - e.
 Special NSF programs such as Research Experiences for Undergraduates may provide their funding through supplements to other NSF grants.
-In such instances, the guidance in this section may not be applicable. - f.
-If supplemental funding is requested to support a postdoctoral researcher and the original proposal did not include a mentoring plan, then the supplemental funding request must include the requisite mentoring plan, as described in Chapter II.C.2.j.
-The plan should be uploaded to the "Other Supplementary Documents" section of the FastLane Supplemental Funding Request module.
-The PI must report on the mentoring activities provided to the individual in annual and final project reports.
+In such instances, the guidance in this section may not be applicable.
+Please see the applicable NSF funding opportunity for the relevant guidance.